 Checklist for direct transit with Passar

 Merchandise that transits through Switzerland must be declared electronically to Swiss Customs.
-Since 1 May 2024, transit goods declarations can only be recorded in Passar.
-NCTS is no longer available (see rollout schedule).
+This requires a transit goods declarations.
+The standard procedure in Europe is the common transit procedure.

 How to proceed for direct transit